subtopic 2.3: Biogeochemical cycles

 Impacts of Irreversible Changes

-- Elevated nitrate levels can lead to water pollution, making it unsafe for drinking and harming aquatic life.
+- Leads to water pollution, unsafe drinking water, and harm to aquatic organisms.

-- Nitrogen pollution favors certain species over others, causing imbalances in food webs and reducing species diversity.
+- Excess nitrogen favors certain species, causing imbalances and reducing overall species diversity.

-- The demand for high crop yields has led to the extensive use of these fertilizers, contributing to nitrogen pollution.
+- The drive for high crop yields has led to over-reliance on nitrogen-rich fertilizers, pushing nitrogen levels beyond natural limits.

 Impacts of Irreversible Changes

-- Contaminated water can cause health problems, particularly in infants and vulnerable populations.
+- Contaminated water can lead to health issues, especially in infants and vulnerable populations.

-- Excessive nitrogen pollution can harm crops, reducing yields and potentially threatening food security.
+- Excess nitrogen can harm soil and crop health, potentially reducing yields and impacting food security.

-- Lower crop productivity can affect farmers' livelihoods and global food supply chains.
+- Lower crop productivity threatens farmers' livelihoods and global food supplies.

-- High nitrate levels in drinking water pose health risks, including methemoglobinemia (blue baby syndrome) in infants.
+- High nitrate levels in drinking water are linked to health problems like methemoglobinemia (blue baby syndrome) in infants.

-- Nitrogen compounds can contribute to the formation of fine particulate matter, impacting respiratory health.
+- Nitrogen compounds in the atmosphere can contribute to respiratory issues due to fine particulate matter.

 2.3.25 Global collaboration is needed to address the uncontrolled use of nitrogen in industrial and